microsoft/real-time-filter-demo/RealtimeFilterDemoWP/README.md

 ---------------

  * 2.0: Fifth public release of Filter Explorer
-   - Updated to latest Nokia Imaging SDK
+   - Updated to latest Lumia Imaging SDK

  * 1.3: Fourth public release of Filter Explorer
    - Updated to the latest Nokia Imaging SDK